CyberRacc/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock Paper Scissors game in JavaScript

-rock-paper-scissors project for The Odin Project.
+This is my first JavaScript project for The Odin Project.